open-contracting-extensions/ocds_unstructuredChanges_extension/README.md

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.

 ## Changelog

+### 2020-07-13

+* Relax date format to allow either date or datetime

 ### 2020-06-04